Isabelle Barrière, PhD

 Director

-Dr. Barrière is an Associate Professor in the Department of Communication Sciences and Disorders at Molloy College.
+Dr. Barrière is an Associate Professor in the Department of Speech Language Pathology at Saint Elizabeth University, New Jersey.
 She completed her PhD in Applied Linguistics at Birkbeck College at the University of London.
 She subsequently received training in Early Childhood Education (in Canterbury, UK), in Neuropsychology at Toulouse University and at the Salpêtrière Hospital in Paris, and in Cognitive Science at Johns Hopkins University.
 Her research has been supported by numerous grant-giving organizations, both European, such as the UK ESRC, and American, such as the New York State Department of Education (NYS DOE) and the National Science Foundation (NSF).
-Dr. Barrière is also the Director of Policy for Research and Education at the Yeled V’Yalda Early Childhood Center (YVY), one of the largest Head Start programs in New York City.
+Dr. Barrière is also a Research Associate of CUNY R(esearch) I(nstitute) of L(anguage) in U(rban) S(society) and she founded YVY Research Institute located in the largest Head Start program in NY.

 Jonathan Nissenbaum, PhD